uPortal-Attic/uportal-home/docs/widgets.md

-# Widget types
+# Widget types and configuration

-MyUW widgets are designed to be flexible - users can accomplish or access a single task or piece of information, or they can access a collection of related things that will help them accomplish their task.
+Widgets are designed to be flexible - users can accomplish or access a single task or piece of information, or they can access a collection of related things that will help them accomplish their task.

-## About widget types generally

 Widgets can: